PrinssiFiestas/libGPC/tests/README.md

 'make tests' command assumes that all .c files in the 'src' directory has a corresponding test file with 'test_' prefix and 'main' function defined in this directory.
-Test files should include their corresponding .c file on top and any dependencies on bottom.
+Test files should include their corresponding .c file on top.

+A test per function is not required but all functions and macros in the API should be included in some tests.

+Everything should be tested through namespaced macros meaning that GPC_NAMESPACE should be defined at the top of every test file and gpc_ prefix shouldn't be used when possible.
+This assures that namespaced macros are up to date with the actual functionality.